jonsim/search/README.md

 ./README.md
 ```

 ## Modules
 `search` has been designed from the ground up to be extensible and has a module
 system allowing the contribution of custom search modules to enable new ways to
 search.

-By itself the `search` utility does nothing - it is a CLI driver, loading and
+By itself the `search` utility does nothing - it is a CLI driver: loading and
-initialising all available modules, parsing the command line and directing the
+initializing all available modules, parsing the command line and directing the
 search request to the appropriate module.

+### Provided modules
-`search` comes with three pre-written modules.
+`search` comes with three provided modules:
 - `dirs`: Search recursively on the file names of any files in the given paths,
   similar to the Unix `find` command.
 - `files`: Search recursively on the contents of any files in the given paths,
   similar to the Unix `grep` command.
 This is the default module which will be
   used if no module is specified.
 - `symbols`: Search recursively in any object files or archives for symbols with
-  names matching regex.
-This is similar to using `objdump` and `grep` in
+  names matching a regex - similar to an `objdump | grep` pipeline.
-  combination.

 ### Adding a module
-If you have been provided with an additional module, you may install it by
+If you have been given an additional module, you may install it simply by
 placing it in the `search_modules` directory alongside the `search` executable.

 ### Writing a module
 The driver will load all modules in the `search_modules` directory alongside the
 `search` executable.
 With each of these it will bind the following methods:

 - `create_subparser(subparsers)`

-  This method will be called by the driver during module initialisation to allow
+  This method will be called by the driver during module initialization to allow
   the module to add a subparser to the main parser.
 This will then automatically
   contribute help text to the driver and allow selecting of the module in a
   query.
 Additional, module-specific arguments can be added to the subparser if
   necessary. **NB: Any added subparser must use the `add_help=False` keyword
-  argument to prevent automatically adding help options.** Help options are added
+  argument to prevent automatically adding help options.** Failure to do so will
+  result in an exception when loading the module - help options are added and
-  and handled by the driver.
+  handled by the driver.

   The arguments are as follows:
   - `subparsers`: Special handle object (`argparse._SubParsersAction`) which can